LeopoldBl00m/archdi/README.txt

 Just a simple bash script wizard to install and configure a full personal computer with Arch Linux.

+This was originally made my MatMoul but I forked it to make a version of it just for myself :).

 First, install Arch Linux with the official media and optionally with archfi.
 Look at archfi project to start your arch linux installation : https://github.com/MatMoul/archfi